-“Sure, the people who use that hashtag will tell you that it’s not actually a statement of black lives being superior to white lives, but that literally black lives matter so we should stop pretending as if more of them aren’t gunned down by cops disproportionately to all other races,” Bedford told The Political Garbage Chute in a recent interview, “but I think clearly it’s reverse racism.
-I mean, why can’t we just tell black people how to behave when they get pulled over — namely that they act like white people — instead of making our fine police officers feel sad about subverting due process and summarily executing an unarmed black man in the street?”
+“Sure, the people who use that hashtag will tell you that it’s not actually a statement of black lives being superior to white lives.
+And, yeah, they’ll claim that all the’re literally point out is that black lives matter too,” Bedford told The Political Garbage Chute in a recent interview, “but I think clearly it’s reverse racism.
+I mean, why can’t we just tell black people how to behave when they are either going through or protesting the violation of their civil rights?
+All they have to do, really, is just act like white people do with cops — instead of making our fine police officers feel sad, which then gets them angry and triggered — by calling it out every time they trample all over due process and summarily execute an unarmed black man in the street!”

-“Oh sure, anyone can have their feelings hurt about being unjustly stopped, frisked, assaulted and shot dead,” Bedford said, “and anyone can be upset that clearly one race is being singled-out, whether intentionally or through terrible training policies, but that’s all just modern liberal cultural Marxist baloney.”
-Bedford told us, “It seems pretty simple to me.
-If a cop pulls you over, and you’re black, just behave how me and all my white friends behave when we get pulled over.
-I mean you know, if we get pulled over.”
+“Oh sure, anyone can have their feelings hurt about being unjustly stopped, frisked, assaulted and shot dead,” Bedford argued, “and anyone can be upset that clearly one race is being singled-out, whether intentionally or through terrible training policies, but that’s all just modern liberal cultural Marxist baloney.”

 “I mean, aren’t they kind of asking for it,” Bedford asked, “being black and outraged at their civil liberties being trampled?
 Don’t they realize that the only people who are persecuted in this country are white, conservative Christians?
 Of course they don’t.
-They’re too focused on the fact that they are still being systemically frozen out of advancing up the socioeconomic ladder by people like me who think it’s totally cool for business owners to not hire black people because they’re black, even though those business owners are depending on the government protection of incorporation, and therefore shouldn’t really be allowed to deny service to any member of the public.
+They’re too focused on the fact that they are still being systemically frozen out of advancing up the socioeconomic ladder by people like me who think it’s totally cool for business owners to not hire black people because they’re black.
 Sure, it’s shocking that the numbers are so out of whack, but just because they’re victims of police brutality as a community, why do they have to play the victim card?”